Bonsai provides 1099-K forms for users that fit within specific criteria (see 1099-K criteria below).

 Receiving a 1099-K from Bonsai

-Only in specific cases will Bonsai send users a 1099-K form, which is used to report payments as a third-party payment organization.
+Bonsai sends US users a 1099-K form if they process more than $600 in the year as per new IRS requirements in 2022.
+1099-K forms are used to report payments as a third-party payment organization.
 If you receive a 1099-K form, Bonsai is required to send a copy of the same form to the IRS and/or the tax authority of your state.

 Bonsai will send a 1099-K form if you fit all the following criteria: